Decades of volunteer dedication

 “But it turned out really well because he understood doing things for other people was a good thing.
 Thank God that it worked out well.”

-First time in Tonga, Indra and the team she was a part of performed a minimally invasive kidney stone extraction, which had never been done before in Tonga or any of the Pacific islands.
+During her first visit to Tonga, Indra and the team she was a part of performed a minimally invasive kidney stone extraction, which had never been done before in Tonga.

-“You can’t forget the first time.
-At that time, they usually had big open surgery to remove kidney stones.
-But this time, it was minimally invasive, and even the local media reported on it,” Indra said.
+“Removal of kidney stones may be done by open surgery, but this time it was done through a minimal invasive technique and even the local media reported on it,” Indra said.

 On a normal volunteering day, the team members work from morning till evening trying to cover as many cases as possible, right from stone cases to bladder conditions and prostate conditions.